oracle-livelabs/apex/event-mangement/3-apex-assistant/3-apex-assistant.md

     !["Click App Builder"](images/package-created.png "")

+    *Note: This package can be extended further to improve the application.
+For example, you can add more procedures to handle event validations, fetch event details, or manage related data such as venues and event types.
+Over time, this package can become the central place for all logic related to inserting, updating, and deleting events in the application.*

 ## Summary

 In this lab, you learned how to use the integrated AI Chat capability (APEX Assistant) in code editors within App Builder and SQL Workshop.